Table of Contents

 hash indexes in workloads where B-tree indexes are more efficient.

-storage engine does not create any
+The MEMORY storage engine does not create any

 files on disk.
 The table definition is stored in the MySQL data